ExinPool/BSC/process/README.md

 - Monitor BSC node process
 - Send alarm message when node is abnormal
-- Send alarm message via Webhook which based on Mixin API
+- Send alarm message to Mixin Messenger via Webhook which based on Mixin API
+- Send alarm message to Lark which based on Lark webhook API

 ## Contributing